open-feature/docs.openfeature.dev/README.md

 - Docs: Reference material for using OpenFeature e.g. the specific commands and code
 - Getting Started: Guide on using OpenFeature
 - Tutorials: Use Cases and specific implementations
-- Explanations: Extensive explanations on the different components
+- Explanations: Extensive explanations of the different components

 ## Contributing